alicechang29/jobly/my_notes.md

 -   "whereClause": "\"title\" ILIKE $1 AND \"salary\" >=$2 AND \"equity\" >$3",
 +   "whereClause": "\"title\" ILIKE $1 AND \"salary\" >=$2 AND \"title\" ILIKE $3 AND \"salary\" >=$4",

+ISSUE IN turning hasEquity = true into equity

 TODO:
 1. finish creating tests for jobs model
 2. create tests for job routes